 So, we have Yeshua giving honor FIRST.
 Then, we have Him chiding them for their error.
 Then He encourages and reinforces what they do right, and makes a promise of blessing, conditioned on their becoming ‘overcomers’.

 The next congregation does not get praised first, because they were suffering.
 The first thing Yeshua does is show compassion for their suffering.
-Ephesus, the first one, was not enduring suffering.
-This one was.
-Sometimes we suffer.
-And He shows them compassion in their suffering.
+Ephesus, the first one, did not have suffering.
+This one did.
+And He shows them compassion.
 He strengthens them by telling them DO NOT FEAR, and WARNS them that their suffering is not over!

 Yeshua does not ‘candy coat’ anything.
 If it’s bad news, He gives it!
 But, with the bad news comes a message of hope and encouragement: “remain faithful, even unto death, and I will give you a crown of LIFE.”

-It is so tiring to hear people sugar-coat the gospel, and whine and cry about how everyone should just get along.
+It is so tiring to hear people sugar coat the gospel, and whine and cry about how everyone should just get along.
 People sin!
 It is a hard life!
 Sometimes, the people of God suffer; sometimes they suffer more than anyone else.
-If one comes to Yeshua thinking life is nothing but cake and ice-cream, they came to Him with a grave misunderstanding, and selfishly motivated.
+If one comes to Yeshua thinking life is nothing but cake and icecream, they came to Him with a grave misunderstanding, and selfishly motivated.
 Those who have this understanding are typically those who reject Him eventually, following deceiving spirits that promise “real love” where nothing goes wrong and where one can do no wrong.
-That is WRONG thinking.
+WRONG.
 SIN is still SIN.
-And life still happens to believers.

 Life is REAL, and we are NOT promised a trouble-free life in this world!
 We are in fact promised trouble, by Messiah Himself: “IN THIS WORLD YOU WILL HAVE TROUBLE.”
 Isn’t it compassionate of Him to have told us that!
 And now we know He sees our struggles.
 BUCK UP!
 ENDURE!
 “Khazak V’Ematz!”
 Because in the next world, THERE there will be no sorrow; we will get there IF WE are faithful!
 To Messiah and His Torah.
 He certainly is faithful to us!